-Volunteer hours are recorded for the time during the field trip, not necessarily the entire school day.
-Volunteer hours for a field trip are only received when chaperoning more than one child.
-Volunteer hours and the number of chaperones needed will be determined by the GCA Administration.
+Service hours are recorded for the time during the field trip, not necessarily the entire school day.
+Service hours for a field trip are only received when chaperoning more than one child.
+Service hours and the number of chaperones needed will be determined by the GCA Administration.

-Please note that any movies shown in vehicles on a field trip must be rated "G" unless otherwise approved through the school Administration.
-Music should not contradict Christian principals.
+\Please note that any movies shown in vehicles on a field trip must be rated "G" unless otherwise approved through the school Administration.
+Movies and music should not contradict Christian principles.